webdiscus/webpack-html-scss-boilerplate/README.md

-# html-scss-webpack-boilerplate
+# webpack-html-scss-boilerplate
-Webpack boilerplate for multipage sites using HTML, SCSS, JS
+Simple multipage boilerplate using HTML, SCSS, JS.
+To build static pages is used the [html-bundler-webpack-plugin](https://github.com/webdiscus/html-bundler-webpack-plugin).